-Workers’ compensation rules and laws in Minnesota are very complicated, and because the laws are constantly changing due to the legislative changes, seeking attorney advice of an experienced, aggressive attorney is always a good idea.
+Workers’ compensation rules and laws in Minnesota are very complicated, and because the laws are constantly changing due to legislative changes, seeking the advice of an experienced, aggressive attorney is always a good idea.
 Again, it costs nothing to hire a lawyer for a workers’ compensation claim.
 Our lawyers will be paid only a percentage of the benefits they help you obtain.
 If you are already receiving benefits, the lawyer will not begin receiving a percentage of the benefits you are receiving.
 The lawyer will only receive a percentage of the benefits they help you obtain.

 The workers’ compensation process depends on the specific facts of your case.
-We are here to help you through the complex process, call today or schedule a free consultation with on of our attorneys.
+We are here to help you through the complex process, call today or schedule a free consultation with one of our attorneys.
 This is the best way to learn more about the system and make the best choice for you.

 How do attorneys get paid and can I afford an attorney?

 There is no fee to hire Atkinson Law Office, P.A., to represent you.
 In Minnesota, attorneys are paid 25% of the first $4,000 of benefits recovered and 20% thereafter, subject to a maximum fee of $13,000 (although occasionally there are exceptions to the maximum fee limitations).
 Phone calls and initial consultations are always free.
-The attorney’s fee in Minnesota workers’ compensation depends on the facts of the case and the matter of the dispute, and must be approved by a judge.
+The attorney’s fee in Minnesota workers’ compensation depends on the facts of the case and the matter of the dispute and must be approved by a judge.
 Contact our office for more information.